Btibert3/stattle-shot-blocking-playoffs2016/shot-blocking-post.md

 <script type="application/json" data-for="htmlwidget-8674">{"x":{"data":[{"type":"histogram","inherit":false,"x":[1.75435540069686,2.25609756097561,0.727642276422765,0.491289198606273,4.86991869918699,0.968957871396896,4.07560975609756,1.67560975609756,2.17886178861789,4.96784922394679,3.40418118466899,-1.82439024390244,1.31463414634146,6.91056910569106,-0.080675422138837,8.08943089430894],"opacity":0.66,"name":"Delta"}],"layout":{"bargap":0.25,"xaxis":{"title":"Difference"},"title":"Difference in Blocks Per Game","margin":{"b":40,"l":60,"t":25,"r":10}},"url":null,"width":null,"height":null,"source":"A","config":{"modeBarButtonsToRemove":["sendDataToCloud"]},"base_url":"https://plot.ly"},"evals":[]}</script><!--/html_preserve-->

-A test for normality and 1-sample t-test ...
+Just like in the original post, we can use R to run a simple test of normality and that the blocks-per-game are stastiticaly different in the playoffs relative to the regular season.

 ```r